Meta's share price wipe-out shakes world tech stocks | Business

 Big U.S. tech-focused companies have come under mounting pressure in 2022 as investors expect policy tightening at the U.S. Federal Reserve to erode the industry's rich valuations following years of ultra-low interest rates.
 The Nasdaq, which is dominated by tech and other growth stocks, fell more than 9% in January, its worst monthly drop since the coronavirus-induced market crash in March 2020.
 "The downgrade in the earnings outlook by Meta and other companies took markets by surprise," said Kenneth Broux, a strategist at Societe Generale in London.

 "The tech selloff spilled over to broader equity markets this morning and with the Fed preparing to raise interest rates, we could see more volatility going forward," he said.
-However, after the market closed, tech stocks surged partly helped by Amazon.com Inc saying it was raising the price of its Prime subscriptions.
-Meta's shares steadied in late trade.
+After the market closed, social media platforms Pinterest and Snap posted strong quarterly reports that sent their shares soaring 17% and 52%, respectively, more than reversing losses from earlier in the day.
+Their reports also sent Twitter up 8%, and helped Meta recover 1%.

 Meta was a widely held stock by various investor groups, including hedge funds, according to recent data, leaving a number of funds potentially exposed by the wipe-out in its shares.
 Other institutional investors were also heavy owners.
 It was also a popular stock for retail investors, who appeared to be enthusiastically buying the dip.